-- 1. Suspend each item to be processed in a vented or ductless spray chamber. - Hold the spray container nine to twelve inches from the surface of each item and spray the entire surface with smooth, side-to-side and top-to-bottom strokes. - 3.
-Catch liquid runoff with a suitably sized tray.
+- 1. Place each item to be processed in a vented or ductless spray chamber. - Hold the spray container nine to twelve inches from the surface of each item and spray the entire surface with smooth, side-to-side and top-to-bottom strokes.